spoiler alert: it’s not always a happy ending

 When early experiences involve separation, disrupted attachment, and loss, relationships can feel emotionally complicated.
 Many adoptees desire connection while simultaneously fearing rejection, abandonment, or emotional vulnerability.

 This can show up through emotional guardedness, hyper-independence, difficulty trusting others, or heightened sensitivity to rejection within relationships.
-These patterns are not signs that adoptees are incapable of closeness; they often reflect early experiences that shaped how safety and attachment were experienced from the beginning.
+These patterns are not signs that adoptees are incapable of closeness.
+More often, they reflect early experiences that shaped how safety, connection, and attachment were understood from the beginning.

 control